LaurenceWarne/libro-finito/README.md

 # Fin
 [![codecov](https://codecov.io/gh/LaurenceWarne/libro-finito/branch/master/graph/badge.svg?token=IFT4R8T4F3)](https://codecov.io/gh/LaurenceWarne/libro-finito)

 `libro-finito` is a http service whose goal is to provide a local book management service.
 Its main features are searching for books and aggregating books into user defined collections.

-It's sole entry point is a graphql API located [here](/schema.gql).
+The main entry point is a graphql API located [here](/schema.gql).
+Currently the only client application is [finito.el](https://github.com/LaurenceWarne/finito.el) (for Emacs).

 Also check out the [Changelog](/CHANGELOG.md).